 Here are our four interpretative lenses:

-This lens helps you see the various social, political, and religious traditions with their long development and many interpretations and embodiments, functioning implicitly as well as explicitly within the Asian American context, such as Confucianism, Taoism, Buddhism, Shinto, Hinduism, and folk religions.
+This lens helps you see the various social, political, and religious traditions with their long development and many interpretations and embodiments.
+These function implicitly as well as explicitly within the Asian American context -- traditions such as Confucianism, Taoism, Buddhism, Shinto, Hinduism, and folk religions.
 This heritage is shared with contemporary Asians, many of whom, like Asian Americans, must also negotiate between this heritage and the Western/global influences, albeit from a different trajectory.

 This lens deals with immigration, post-immigration, and their related phenomena such as acculturation process, intergenerational conflict, and identity formation.
 These issues are shared with a wide range of immigrants, from Hispanics to Irish and Germans, although because of their externally distinguishing physical features, Asian Americans face unique challenges.